CollieNeeley/Pricing-table/README.md

 Breif Introduction

 I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I look forward to expanding my technical and coding abilities vastly beyond myself, by continuosly learning strategies and dedication for organization growth.

 ## Objective